 You will only need a passport to enter Iceland if you are not a citizen of a country that is a party to the Schengen Agreement, which includes all EU countries, Norway, Iceland, and Switzerland.
 If you already passed Passport Control entering one of those countries, you won't need a second check in Iceland.
 Your passport should be valid for three months past your planned date of departure from the Schengen area.
 Because it's assumed that all visitors will stay for 90 days, it's best if your passport is valid for six months beyond your date of entry into the Schengen area.

-Will I Need a Visa?
+Do You Need a Visa?

 Citizens of many countries will not need a tourist or business visa for stays of less than 90 days in Iceland.
 There is a list of countries on their Directorate of Immigration site of those who do need a visa and those who don't.

 The U.S. State Department website says that you need to have sufficient funds and a return airline ticket.

-Where to Apply for a Visa
+Where Do You Apply for a Visa?

 If you are a citizen of a country that is not listed here or you are unsure about your visa situation, you may need to apply for a visa.
 Icelandic consulates do not issue visas except for those in Beijing or Moscow.

-The information shown here does not constitute legal advice in any way and you are strongly advised to contact an immigration attorney for binding advice on visas.
+The information shown here does not constitute legal advice in any way, and you are strongly advised to contact an immigration attorney for binding advice on visas.